medidbella/born2beroot/notes.md

 ++ Change the shell used by the user : "usermod user-name --shell /bin/bash"										|
 ++ add group: "groupadd group-name"															|
 ++ Add a user to a group : "usermod -aG group-name user-name"												|
-the -a is used to add the user to the group without removing him from the previeus groups 								|
+the -a is used to add the user to the group without removing him from the previous groups 								|
 ++ del group: "groupdel group-name"															|
 ++ list groups = "cat /etc/group"															|
 ++ delete a user from a group = "deluser user-name group-name"												|
 ++ list the groups of a user = "groups user-name"													|
 ++ check the password information (last modification expire ...)= "chage -l user-name"									|
 ++ use change warning expire date = "chage -W number user-name"												|
-++ expire date = "chage -E number user-name"														|
+++ expire date of a password= "chage -E number user-name"												|
-++ min number of days to change the pass = "chage -m number user-name"											|
+++ min number of days to change the pass = "chage -m number user-name"											|
 ++ how to change your hostname = "sudo hostnamectl set-hostname <newhostname>"										|
 																			|
 --------------------------------------------------------------CONCEPTS----------------------------------------------------------------------------------|